 Therapeutic Approaches in Nursing Care - 20 credits

 The module aims to introduce you to a range of therapeutic approaches/models that underpin nursing practice.
 You will be encouraged to examine how these approaches are reflected within the role, responsibilities and functions of the nursing associate.

 In this module you will be introduced to evidence-based practice and research in nursing.
 You will develop understanding of your usefulness and importance in contributing to underpinning nursing knowledge and decisions.
 You will gain a fundamental understanding of various methodological approaches and the research process.
 The skills of appraising evidence and research will be explored and developed.

-This mandatory practice-based module* which is the third 10 week placement on this course and sourced by CU Scarborough aims to provide you with opportunities to build on your foundation skills for practice gained in year one.
-It will enable you to work more independently with increasing competence in the role of a nursing associate student, including the ability to contribute to the evaluation of quality holistic person centred care.
+This mandatory practice-based module5 which is the third 10-week placement on this course and sourced by CU Scarborough aims to provide you with opportunities to build on your foundation skills for practice gained in year one.
+It will enable you to work more independently with increasing competence in the role of a nursing associate student, including the ability to contribute to the evaluation of quality holistic person-centred care.

 Successful completion of this module enables you to demonstrate the skills, attitudes and behaviours that support personal development and lifelong learning.
 You will examine the principles and evidence that underpin approaches to learning and the contribution of learning theory will be explored to illustrate application in the assessment, planning and delivery of teaching.

 Foundations in Legal & Ethical Aspects of Care - 20 credits